Policy last updated

 - Technologies (Design and Digital Technologies)

-The Department of Education's Languages Education policy for the Foundation Stage also requires that schools must include provision of languages education across all year levels, delivered by a VIT registered teacher or staff with permission to teach.
+The Department of Education's Languages Education policy for the Foundation Stage requires that schools must also provide languages education across all year levels, delivered by a Victorian Institute of Teaching (VIT) registered teacher or staff with VIT Permission to Teach.

 -

-The VCAA Guidelines for the Breadth Stage (Years 3-8), requires schools to broaden their focus and ensure that in each 2-year band of schooling student learning includes each of these curriculum areas:
+The VCAA Guidelines for the Breadth Stage (Years 3 to 8) require schools to broaden their focus and ensure that in each 2-year band of schooling student learning includes each of these curriculum areas:

 - a structured program in English, Mathematics and Science at each year level